 The CP Indexing Framework

-Every CP must be assigned to exactly one primary category, like:
+• Assign each CP to exactly one primary category.

 • Kids & Teens